-Membership of the Senate is provided for in the University and University Colleges Act, section 7 (1), published in the University Calendar.
-Membership of the Academic Board, and of the faculties and boards of studies, is specified in resolutions of the Senate following Chapter VIII of the by-laws, also published in the statutes section of the Calendar.
-The accompanying table summarises the potential student membership of these bodies.
+Membership of the Senate is provided for in the University and University Colleges Act, section 7(1), published in the University Calendar.
+Membership of the Academic Board, the faculties and boards of studies, and departmental and school boards is specified in Chapter VIII of the by-laws and in resolutions of the Senate following (the statutes section of the Calendar).
+The accompanying table summarises the potential student membership of the Senate, the Academic Board and the faculties and boards of studies.
+The many teaching departments and schools within the University are each allowed some discretion in determining the student membership of their boards, but each departmental or school board must include at least one student.